-- 5.1 Section 44A of the Local Government Finance Act 1988 (Section 44A) provides councils with discretion to grant rate relief where part of a property is unoccupied, provided it will remain so for a short time only. - 5.2 When deciding whether to make an award of discretionary relief, consideration should be given to the fact that the Council must bear a percentage of the cost. - 5.3 When granting relief the Council has to ensure that any relief granted does not transgress State Aid rules through asking whether the business receives any other Government relief which would take the total amount of relief granted beyond de minimis limits.
+- 5.1 Section 49 of the Local Government Finance Act 1988 (Section 49) provides councils with discretion to grant rate relief where a business is suffering hardship due to exceptional circumstances. - 5.2 When deciding whether to make an award of discretionary relief, consideration should be given to the fact that the Council must bear a percentage of the cost. - 5.3 When granting relief the Council has to ensure that any relief granted does not transgress State Aid rules through asking whether the business receives any other Government relief which would take the total amount of relief granted beyond de minimis limits.